Chandana-Analytics/Retail-Customer-Behavior-Analysis/README.md

  ## How to Run the Project

-1 .
-Download the original Online Retail dataset from Kaggle.
+1 .Download the original Online Retail dataset from Kaggle.
-2 .
-Load the dataset into Snowflake by running data _loading.sql.
+2 .Load the dataset into Snowflake by running data _loading.sql.
-3 .
-Execute data _profiling.sql to examine the dataset and identify data quality issues.
+3 .Execute data _profiling.sql to examine the dataset and identify data quality issues.
-4 .
-Run data _cleaning.sql to prepare the dataset for analysis.
+4 .Run data _cleaning.sql to prepare the dataset for analysis.
-5 .
-Execute customer _behavior _analysis.sql to perform customer behavior analysis and RFM segmentation.
+5 .Execute customer _behavior _analysis.sql to perform customer behavior analysis and RFM segmentation.
-6 .
-Review the documentation files for detailed findings, overall project insights, and business recommendations.
+6 .Review the documentation files for detailed findings, overall project insights, and business recommendations.

  ## Project Conclusion